sdiehl/zero-to-qed/docs/src/18_verification.md

 # Software Verification

 The promise of theorem provers extends beyond mathematics.
 We can verify that software does what we claim it does.
-This chapter explores three approaches to software verification: an intrinsically-typed interpreter where type safety is baked into the structure, Conway's Game of Life where we prove that gliders glide and blinkers blink, and finally verification-guided development where we transcribe Rust code into Lean and prove properties that transfer back to the production implementation.
+This article explores three approaches to software verification: an intrinsically-typed interpreter where type safety is baked into the structure, Conway's Game of Life where we prove that gliders glide and blinkers blink, and finally verification-guided development where we transcribe Rust code into Lean and prove properties that transfer back to the production implementation.

 ## Intrinsically-Typed Interpreters